 181 respondents filled in their postcode or part of their postcode.
-104 (57.5%) respondents had Farnborough postcodes, 72 (39.8%) respondents had Aldershot postcodes and 5 (2.8%) respondents had postcodes outside the Borough but in surrounding local authority areas.
+104 (57.5%) respondents had Farnborough postcodes, 72 (39.8%) respondents had Aldershot postcodes and 5 (2.8%) respondents had postcodes outside the borough but in surrounding local authority areas.

-Of those in the Borough 59.1% were from Farnborough and 40.9% were from Aldershot this a close reflection to the population of the Borough, as the 2011 Census indicated that 61.3% of Rushmoor residents lived in Farnborough and 38.7% in Aldershot.
+Of those in the borough 59.1% were from Farnborough and 40.9% were from Aldershot.
+This is a close reflection to the population of the borough, as the 2011 Census indicated that 61.3% of Rushmoor residents lived in Farnborough and 38.7% in Aldershot.